danielTobon43/xihelm_polaris_test/README.md

 $ catkin build
 ```

-3. add the workspace directory in the global enviroment
+3. add the workspace directory in the global environment
 ```
 $ source /deve/setup.bash
 ```

 ## How to test
-For this step, you have to run two launch files: 1. for the robot model in gazebo and 2. another one for the ros/python program to calculate the orientate to polaris north start.
+For this step, you have to run two launch files: 1. for the robot model in gazebo and 2. another one for the ros/python program to calculate the orientation to polaris north start.

 1. launch robot model in gazebo
 ```